Blind238/SwipeTable/src/pages/reports/internship-report.md

 * Learn other ways to structure a program, such as Prototypal Inheritance, functional programming and various design patterns.
 * To understand and be able to properly use JavaScript.
 I think it’s a very important element in our field for the next couple of years.
 * To be able to judge how far I can go with the plugin after a few weeks of the internship.
 Also to be able to assess if I can go further, either by expanding the assignment or adding other smaller assignments.
-* I want the internship to be kind of a second test, to see if I can still apply the skills and techniques I’ve learned.
-These can be technical skills like applying design patterns and also non-technical, like writing an advisory and a test plan.
+* I want the internship to be kind of a second test, to see if I can still apply the skills and techniques I have learned.
+These can be technical and non-technical skills.
+The reason is that I have done these tasks in a structured assignment in the classroom, but not as a part of the bigger picture.
+  - Applying Design Patterns
+  - Writing an Advisory
+  - Making and executing a Test Plan
+  - Write and use code tests

 ## 1.2.
 Location
 The company where I ran my internship was Lunatech.
 Lunatech started out as a research company and transitioned over the years to a consulting and services company.
 One of their primary clients is UPC, for whom they handle some of the information flow for shipments.